keshlab/returnAdj.R/README.md

 returnAdj returns a data.frame with values adjusted for designated covariates.
 It takes
 the following parameters:
 - data: The overarching data.frame
-- measnames: A vector holding the names of the measures of interest
+- measure: A string for the name of the vector to be adjusted
 - covars: A vector holding the names of the covariates to be used (but not in an interaction term)
 - interacts: A vector holding the names of covariates to be used in an interaction term
 - display: A boolean indicating that the original-adjusted value correlations